CS2102-2021-S1/CS2102_2021_S1_41/README.md

 ### 3. Non-trivial constraints with triggers

+1. Average rating for Caretakers

+1. When bid by any Pet Owner, a full-time Caretaker will always accept the job immediately if possible

+1. If Caretaker applies for leave, their availability will automatically be set to not available for the range of the dates of the leave.

 ### 4. Justification of any serial type

 1. UserID
     * UserID can be tracked easily with natural increments, as well as to identify which role the user is taking.
 Hence, one user may take multiple roles, for example, PCS_Admin may also be a Pet_Owner.

 1. AgreementID
     * Agreements increments naturally as bids come

 1. PaymentID
     * PaymentID and AgreementID are total participating entities with key constraint, hence PaymentID follows AgreementId to have a serial type

 ### 5. Data Types